By Phil Warren, Black Grouse Recovery Officer and Holly Appleby, Uplands Ecologist

 Black grouse are a species of high conservation concern, with the remaining 1000-1500 males now largely restricted to moorland in the northern Pennines.

 Counts this year showed the largest year-on-year increase recorded in 35 years of monitoring.
-With numbers of black grouse males recorded at leks on these 18 estates increased from 557 males in 2025 to 894 this spring, a 61% increase, with some eastern moors reporting record highs.
+With numbers of black grouse males recorded at leks on these 18 estates increased from 557 males in 2025 to 894 this spring, a 61% increase.
+The numbers of males on six moors counted since 1991 were the highest since records started with 480 males in 2026, compared to 206 males in 1991.
+Some eastern moors reported record highs this spring.
 Lots of young males in the population have led to some unusual observations.
 At some larger leks, young males formed satellite leks close to the larger lek, one of which was even in the middle of a road.
-Our repeat second counts conducted in late April early May, which are usually slightly higher than the early counts, but this year at some leks had doubled in size.
-While, females are rarely seen at leks, this year saw another record broken with 30 females counted at one with 24 males.
+Our repeat second counts conducted in late April and early May usually record slightly higher numbers of males than the early counts, but this year we noted that some leks had doubled in size.

 These increases are testament to years of management across the study area, where black grouse benefit from reduced predation due to predator control provided by moorland gamekeepers, traditional farming practices and grouse moor management which maintain the mosaic of hay meadows, rough pasture and moorland favoured by the birds.